forestgrape/coronavirus/index.md

 * Chapters with new or not well founded content are tagged with *(explorative)*.
 * This page often conversational and some parts aren't rigorous and just ideas in raw form.
 * The page is in work.
 Parts under heavy work are mostly marked with '[in work]'.
 Mistakes of any form are likely.
-* The license is Creative Commons Attribution 4.0. with the following relaxations: For any use with the main purpose of public health and public information no attribution is needed (as long as its not copy & paste). <!-- in science citing/Referencing is a good and helpful practice.-->
+* _License_ The license is Creative Commons Attribution 4.0.
+Relaxation: For any use with the main purpose of public health and public information no attribution is needed (as long as its not copy & paste). <!-- in science citing/Referencing is a good and helpful practice.-->
-* [Support on ko-fi.com](https://ko-fi.com/H2H72F6XY) is welcome, to enable full-time re-searching on coronaviruses.
+* _Support_ [Support on ko-fi.com](https://ko-fi.com/H2H72F6XY) is welcome, to enable full-time re-searching on coronaviruses.
-* Questions, pointing out mistakes, improvement suggestions and feedback are __welcome__.
+* Questions, pointing out mistakes, improvement suggestions and feedback are __welcome__ (witotraub@gmail.com, witotraub@runbox.com).

-* New content is announced in [Updates](#recent-updates).
-* A [Table of Content](#content) is provided.
-The content is ordered mostly by dependencies i.e. content founding other sections is ahead.
+* _[Table of Content](#content)_ The content is ordered mostly by dependencies i.e. content founding other sections is ahead.
 The dependencies are often circular however.
-* This page is open source on GitHub: [https://github.com/forestgrape/coronavirus/blob/master/index.md](https://github.com/forestgrape/coronavirus/blob/master/index.md), where it can be read both as Markdown and GitHub Preview and hosted on GitHub Pages: [https://forestgrape.github.io/coronavirus](https://forestgrape.github.io/coronavirus)
+* _Source_ This page is open source on GitHub: [https://github.com/forestgrape/coronavirus/blob/master/index.md](https://github.com/forestgrape/coronavirus/blob/master/index.md), where it can be read both as Markdown and GitHub Preview and hosted on GitHub Pages: [https://forestgrape.github.io/coronavirus](https://forestgrape.github.io/coronavirus)
+* _References_
   * Often references are summarized.
-Word-by-word extracts are in " ".
-The summarized are biased towards to results relevant for this page, even though it is tried to capture the essence of the research.
+Word-by-word extracts are in "_ _ _".
+The summaries are biased towards to results relevant for this page.
+To capture the essence of the research is tried too.
+  * As much as possible original work is referred.
+Sometimes reviews or remarks in introductions are referred which point further to the original work/articles.
+  * The references are named by the first author.
+(In the beginning of this work sometimes references were named by the correspondence author or a descriptive tag).
+  * References are usually grouped by topic.
+If several topics apply, one is chosen.

 *   > ###### Definitions
     > *Definitions* are written like this and are valid throughout this page; sometimes only throughout this page.
 Redefinition of existing terms is not done on purpose, unless explicitly noted.
 Please point out!